sumnerevans/sumnerevans.com/content/new-england-trip/new-york-2.md

 Slug: new-york-2
 Status: published

-Although it’s the 18th, I’ll be writing this as if it were yesterday.
+Although it's the 18th, I'll be writing this as if it were yesterday.

 **TL;DR** today we rode the Big Bus tour bus around Lower Manhattan.
 Then we walked to the Intrepid Museum.
 After that we went biked around